diogomassis/empathic-credit-system/README.md

 ## Sections

+- For a comprehensive understanding of the endpoints, refer to the [Endpoints](./.github/md/sections/endpoints.md).
 - For a comprehensive understanding of the system architecture, refer to the [System Architecture](./.github/md/sections/system-architecture.md).
 - For a comprehensive understanding of how to run and test, refer to the [Setup and Execution](./.github/md/sections/setup-and-execution.md).
 - For a comprehensive understanding of each technology, go to the section [Technologies](./.github/md/sections/technologies.md).